glycerine/fisherexact/README.md

 The FET can be used for large and small data.
-For numerical efficiency, the FET is typically deployed when small data makes the Chi-squared test's asymptotic assumptions unreliable, but it can be used on any size of data or contingency table.
+For numerical efficiency, the FET is typically deployed when small data makes the Chi-squared test's asymptotic assumptions unreliable.
+The nice thing about the FET is that it works on small data too.
+It is appropriate for any size of data.
 As the wikipedia article says,

 > [The FET] becomes difficult to calculate with
 > large samples or well-balanced tables, but